irozzo-1A/enhancements/keps/sig-cloud-provider/20200928-extend-konnectivity-for-both-directions.md

 ### Deployment Model

 The agent can be run as static pod or systemd units.
 In any case the agent should be started to give access to the KAS to the kubelet first and to the hosted pods later.
-This means that using DaemonSets or Deployments is not an option in this setup.
+This means that using DaemonSets or Deployments is not an option in this setup, because the kubelet would not be able to get the pod manifests from the KAS.

 ### Listening Interface for Konnectivity agent